jake-knerr/jakes-dictionary/src/dictionary.md

 #### Server Affinity

 the ability of a load balancer or router to send a user's request to the same server where their session was initiated.

+#### Server-Sent Events (SSEs)

+a technique where servers can stream data to clients without the client initiating the request, which is unlike the traditional client-server model.

+SSE flips the traditional "pull" web model into a "push" model.

+#### Service-Oriented Architecture (SOA)

+an architectural style that focuses on tightly-defined, discrete services rather than monolithic design.

 #### Set